 - Are you allowed to have pets?
 (We require proof of permission)

-- Can you afford unexpected vet bills which can run into 4 figures, if not, can you afford pet insurance?
+- Can you afford unexpected vet bills which can run into 4 figures, if not, can you afford pet insurance (we are a PDSA insurance affiliate, click here for a quote)?

 - Can you afford to purchase all the essentials?
 (Crate, bed, bowls, lead, long lead, slip lead, collar, harness, toys, treats etc.)